metamorph-inc/openmeta-examples-and-templates/pet-directory-passing/README.md

 PET Directory Passing Example
 =============================

-This example illustrates passing a directory between components, as well as archiving the contents of the directory as an artifact by saving its contents as a ZIP file.
+This example illustrates passing a directory between components, where the number and names of the files within the directory are not known a priori.
+It also archives the contents of the directory as an artifact by saving its contents as a ZIP file.

 Contents
 --------